gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This release enhances this inference to handle types in addition `SourceDirectorySet`.
 Both `File` and `DirectoryTree` types are now supported for incremental Java compilation.
 This means that sources provided via `project.fileTree('source-dir')` can be compiled incrementally.

+### Component level dependencies for Java libraries

+In most cases it is more natural and convenient to define dependencies per component rather than individually on a source set and it is now possible to do so when defining a Java library.

+Example:

+    apply plugin: "jvm-component"

+    model {
+      components {
+        main(JvmLibrarySpec) {
+          dependencies {
+            library "core"
+          }
+        }

+        core(JvmLibrarySpec) {
+        }
+      }
+    }

+Dependencies declared this way will apply to all source sets for the component.

 ### Software Model DSL for declaring external dependencies

 It is now possible to declare dependencies on external modules via the Software Model DSL: